How do you remove mugshots and improve your reputation?

 When it comes to removing arrest records or criminal records from the internet, traditional business practices will not suffice.

 Most of the owners are understanding and abide by legal statutes.
-For example, some states restrict site owners from accepting money for removal.
+For example, some states restrict site owners from accepting money for removal and some states require sites to remove booking photots within a certain period of time.

 First, you can start by researching the owner of the particular website on a tool such as ICANN WHOIS or DomainTools.com.
 These reputable online registrar databases can quickly disclose any email addresses, physical addresses, or even the name of the owner of the domain is not registered privately.